Online Video Courses

 Should you register your copyrights?
 What is a copyright anyway?
 Should you really be worried about people stealing your images on the Internet?
 How has the legal landscape for photographers changed with the emergence of Internet photo sharing?
 How do you protect your images while still “getting your work out there?”

 This information-packed course answers these questions and more, helping you build best practices for copyright registration and management into your existing image processing workflows.
 Part legal tutorial, part software tutorial, this seminar will help you understand essential copyright concepts that apply to you and your business, and teach you how to maximize your rights without sacrificing exposure.

 Chris Reed and Ben Sheffner (SVP/Legal Affairs, Motion Picture Association of America), discuss the copyright review process playing out in Washington, including the history of amendments to the 1976 Copyright Act; the various players in the current process that may result in significant changes to the statutes, and a description of the debates over various specific issues now under debate.
-Published by New Media Legal Publishing and offered for CLE credit in a number of jurisdictions through West LegalEdcenter.
+Offered for CLE credit in a number of jurisdictions through West LegalEdcenter.

 Claremont Graduate University

 Center for Business and management of the arts

 This course examines the business models relating to the production and distribution of books, music, films, television programs, sports, news and information, and related industries.
 Students will understand how fundamental economic principles have formed the underpinnings of contemporary media distribution business models and how recent technological innovation has begun to reshape the content business landscape.
 Students will gain exposure to the market demands, economic context, and legal and regulatory environment in which creators and content business executives must decide how to create, produce, and distribute the next generation of the American cultural experience.
 Spring 2016, 2017, 2018, and 2020.